Please direct any enquiries to email@example.com

 Who will be speaking?

-We have managed to book in what we believe is a truly incredible line up of speakers including consultants in aviation, high ranking military trauma surgeons, professors in extreme physiology, war surgeons, medics from the European Space Agency and many, many more.
+We have managed to book in what we believe is a truly incredible line up of speakers including consultants in aviation, military doctors, professors in extreme physiology, and many, many more.
 For more information please see the timetable and the speaker bios.

 Do I need to attend every session to complete the course?